-Safer worksites means reduced risk.
+Safer worksites mean reduced risk.
 Comprehensive safety observation reports help identify key concerns in the work environment and address them before they cause harm.
-For example, if safety procedures aren’t being followed or staff observe and document a hazard with a specific machine on production lines, team leaders can determine why safety procedures aren’t being followed or target the hazardous machine for proactive repair or replacement — before someone gets hurt.
+For example, if safety procedures aren’t being followed or staff observes and document a hazard with a specific machine on production lines, team leaders can determine why safety procedures aren’t being followed or target the hazardous machine for proactive repair or replacement — before someone gets hurt.

 Proactively documenting and targeting risky behaviors or reduced machine output can help boost overall performance.
-While companies will lose some production time to addressing and correcting this issues, since staff may need to be retrained and machines may need to be replaced, the long-term benefits substantively outweigh any short-term delays.
+While companies will lose some production time to addressing and correcting these issues, since staff may need to be retrained and machines may need to be replaced, the long-term benefits substantively outweigh any short-term delays.

 Solving the Top Five Safety Report Challenges

 Safety reports are necessary to ensure compliance, increase staff morale and improve operations over time.
 But challenges remain, including:

 Different hazards carry different risks.
 In theory, anything is potentially dangerous — staff could trip and fall anywhere in your facility, making your entire production floor a possible compliance challenge.
 As a result, many firms feel overwhelmed when it comes to creating safety reports: Where do they start?
 What do they prioritize?

 To solve this challenge, start with a focus on primary operations.
 Identify areas where workers spend most of their time, what tasks they’re performing in these areas and what protective procedures and equipment are required.
 The use of mobile app technology for completing observation forms, identifying issues (including photos, documents, etc.), and creating and delegating corrective action in real-time, can significantly reduce this challenge and provides a solid starting point for any safety process.